What to Avoid After a Crash

-At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas legal team wants to ensure that you understand what pitfalls to avoid, should you ever be injured in an accident.
+Since some cases may be complex depending on the circumstances involved, it’s important to understand what pitfalls to avoid.
 Remember, car accidents are unpredictable, so it’s in your best interest to arm yourself with this information should the unexpected happen.
 Here are five common mistakes to avoid after a car accident.

-Even for minor accidents, such as fender benders, don’t skip this step.
-It is in your best interest to call 9-1-1 so that police officers and emergency responders can come to the scene.
+Even for minor accidents such as fender benders, it’s still in your best interest to contact emergency services for assistance.
 Doing this will create a paper trail of the accident and allow you to give an official statement about what happened in a police report.

 Additionally, emergency medical personnel will be able to assess your injuries and transport you to the nearest hospital.
-This will allow a doctor to determine the extent of your injuries and how they occurred; all of these notes will be included in your medical records.
-Your attorney can use this information to build your claim to show the direct causation and extent of your injuries.
+This will allow a doctor to determine the extent of your injuries and how they occurred; your attorney can use this information to build your claim to show the direct causation and extent of your injuries.

-The at-fault driver’s insurance company will probably try to contact you right after the crash.
-The adjuster will put on a friendly demeanor and ask you questions related to your crash.
-However, remember that insurance companies are businesses and will always prioritize their own profits over the health and wellbeing of claimants.
+More often than not, the other party’s insurance company will attempt to contact you in the days following the crash.
+In doing so, they will make every attempt to ask questions and get information that can be used against you.
+If engaging in these conversations, remember that insurance companies are businesses and will always prioritize their own profits over the health and wellbeing of claimants.

-It’s natural to want to reach out to friends and family members online for support after a car accident.
-But, it’s important to remember that insurance adjusters will probably be scouring your social media accounts to find evidence that could be used against you.
-For instance, if you make a claim that you sustained physical and emotional injuries, but post photos of you on vacation immediately after, it could be used to discredit your claim.
+Social media is a routine part of our everyday lives, so it’s natural to want to reach out to friends and family for support after a car accident.
+However, it’s important to remember that insurance adjusters will likely be checking your social media accounts to find evidence that could be used against you.
+For instance, if you make a claim that you sustained physical and emotional injuries but post photos of you on vacation immediately after, it could be used to discredit your claim.

-Remember that it only takes one split second for a photograph to be snapped.
-Always think about how something could be twisted against you from your social media accounts.
+Ultimately, always consider how your posts can be perceived by the insurance company or opposing party—and how it may be used against you.
 We recommend that you avoid posting entirely on social media during a pending car accident case.
 This includes photos, videos, comments, tagged locations, and anything at all related to the accident or your injuries.